TIY-Durham/2015-FALL-FEE/21--HALFTIME/README.md

 ### Blueprints Everywhere!

-I've given you six different obstacle courses: `FullWidthTabs`, `MultiColumnForm`, `NestedAccordion`, `QuotesRotator`, `VerticalTimeline`, `ViewModeSwitch`.
+I've given you four different obstacle courses: `MultiColumnForm`, `NestedAccordion`, `VerticalTimeline`, and  `ViewModeSwitch`.
 Start by committing a _complete deletions_ of those projects into `master`.
 You heard me: `git rm -rf TIY-Assignments/*/`.
 Kill those suckers and push your changes.
 Almost feels good, doesn't it?

-Pick three of the six to rebuild.
+Pick two of the four to rebuild.
 Create a branch called `halftime` and get to shaving those yaks.
 Start with H5BP, Bower and NPM.
 Tell `git` to ignore the package folders.
 Create a `specs/` folder in each, Skitch the layout and identify the breakpoints.
 Write your plan down for each project in a separate issue in your repo.
 Checklists are encouraged.
 All of your tools are at your disposal.

 #### BEAST MODE

-Didn't I say there were six of these? _Yep._ Three breakpoints each? _Most likely._ **bringgit.**
+Didn't I say there were four of these? _Yep._ Three breakpoints each? _Most likely._ **bringgit.**